NickolasBenakis/e-class/README.md

 # e-class secure application

-A simple and structured secure application written in Node with MySQL, equipped with MVC layer model with basic validation of schema and common error handler, authentication and easily pluggable code base.
+A simple and structured secure application written in Node with MySQL, equipped with MVC layer model with basic validation of schema and common error handler, authentication.

 # Story Journey